STRIDE: Post-Training LLMs to Reason and Refine Bio-Sequences via Edit Trajectories: Introduction

-We introduce \textsc{STRIDE} (\textbf{S}equence \textbf{T}rajectory \textbf{R}efinement via \textbf{I}nternalized \textbf{D}enoising \textbf{E}mulation), a post-training framework that reformulates discrete sequence optimization as trajectory planning in edit space.
-Rather than sampling intermediate noisy states, \textsc{STRIDE} trains an LLM to emit an explicit trajectory of atomic edits (\textsc{INSERT}/\textsc{DELETE}/\textsc{REPLACE}) that progressively transforms a source sequence into an optimized candidate.
+We introduce \textit{STRIDE} (\textbf{S}equence \textbf{T}rajectory \textbf{R}efinement via \textbf{I}terative \textbf{D}iscrete \textbf{E}diting), a post-training framework that reformulates discrete sequence optimization as trajectory planning in edit space.
+Rather than learning a separate stochastic transition process, \textit{STRIDE} trains an LLM to emit an explicit trajectory of atomic edits (\textsc{INSERT}/\textsc{DELETE}/\textsc{REPLACE}) that progressively transforms a source sequence into an optimized candidate.
 These trajectories provide a transparent control interface for variable-length editing while keeping each step interpretable.